cube2222/jql/README.md

 ---
 ### Attention

-Now we have to understand a very important mechanism underlying jql.
+Now we have to understand a very important mechanism underlying **jql**.
 All functions operate in the context of the JSON we're operating on.

 Some functions, like elem, will cut down the context for expressions it evaluates.
 The first argument - which should evaluate to the positions we need - gets evaluated in the context of the entire array, that's why _keys_ returns all the indices.
 The second one on the other hand, operates in the context of a single element.